googlearchive/firebase-util/README.md

  - **Firebase.util.NormalizedCollection**
    Sync to multiple Firebase paths and seamlessly merge the data into a single object.
 You can use most of your favorite Firbebase methods (on, once, set, etc) normally.
 The merged data is distributed back to the responsible paths during set/update/remove ops.
-[View Docs and API](src/join/README.md)
+[View Docs and API](src/NormalizedCollection/README.md)

  - **Firebase.util.Paginate**
-   Coming soon.
+   Infinite scrolling and pagination with Firebase.
+[View Docs and API](src/Paginate/README.md)

 ## Setup